 Always read and comply with safety instructions

 You can significantly reduce the risk of injury and illness and the subsequent legalities on your homestead.
 Do this with basic preventative measures which include reading and closely following the instructions of both equipment and chemical products.
 Your new chainsaw that works very differently to your old one can end up causing grave injury if you don’t know how to safely operate it.
+Learn how tight should a chainsaw chain be.
 Spend some time to review all material safety data sheets and labels.
 Familiarizing yourself with any terms you may not know.
 Ask for assistance if you are unclear about the safe operation of the piece of equipment.
 Most reputable manufacturers have customer care call centers in operation that will gladly answer your seemingly trivial questions with a smile.
 Knowing the safety instructions and complying with them can help you avoid accidents on the homestead.

 Never operate equipment when you are tired or unwell

 No one is going to dispute the fact that a successful homestead requires hard work and dedication on a daily basis.
 There are, however, times that you are better off spending a day resting than risk serious injury.
-Feeling lethargic or under the weather can severely impact your judgment and ability to operate equipment.
+Feeling lethargic or under the weather can severely impact your judgment and ability to operate the equipment.
 Even the slightest change in your reaction time can cause a chainsaw blade to touch you or for your hand to slip into the chipper.
-If you are on medication, ensure that it does not carry a warning to avoid driving or the operation of heavy equipment.
+If you are on medication, ensure that it does not carry a warning to avoid driving or operating heavy equipment.
 If for some reason you don’t feel your usual self, take the day off from homesteading.
 Encourage your family and other workers to do the same.
 This way you can avoid accidents that may be caused by fatigue and sickness.

 Dress appropriately when operating equipment